mozillascience/studyGroup/lessons/workshop_organisation_template.md

 How to lead a skill-sharing workshop
 ==============================

-Everyone is welcome to lead a SciProg workshop to share valuable skills with their peers.
+Everyone is welcome to lead a workshop to share valuable skills with their peers.
 The topic is up to you!
 If you’re looking for ideas, here are a few: